Mo Rocca: Writing

 His first television work was as a writer and producer for the Emmy and Peabody Award-winning children's television series Wishbone.
 He also wrote for The Wubbulous World of Dr. Seuss on the Nickelodeon TV channel and Pepper Ann on the ABC TV network.

 Rocca's satirical book, All the Presidents' Pets: The Story of One Reporter Who Refused to Roll Over, deals with American presidents, their pets, and reporters and was published by Crown Books in 2004.

 His contribution to AOL Newsbloggers was titled Mo Rocca 180°: Only Half as Tedious as the Regular News.

 In 2011, he won an Emmy as a writer for the 64th Annual Tony Awards.

-Rocca authored Mobituaries in 2019, a book about underappreciated people in history such as Elizabeth Jennings Graham.
-In February 2024, he announced that Roctogenarians, a Mobituaries-style book focusing on people who achieved success late in their lives, would be released in June.
+In 2019, Rocca co-authored Mobituaries with Jonathan Greenberg, a book about underappreciated people in history such as Elizabeth Jennings Graham.
+In June 2024, Rocca and Greenberg released Roctogenarians, a Mobituaries-style book focusing on people such as Matisse and Carol Channing, who achieved success later in life.
+Both books were New York Times Bestsellers.